nicolaka/ucp-sd-ra/README.md

 ```

 ### Assumptions
-This reference architecture assumes that the reader already has a working understanding of the Docker Datacenter, in particular the following components: Docker Universal Control Plane, Swarm, and Compose.
+It is assumed that you already have a working understanding of the Docker Datacenter, in particular the following components: Docker Universal Control Plane, Docker Swarm, and Docker Compose.

-If you are not familiar, please refer to the following resources to gain a basic understanding of:
+If you are not familiar with them, please refer to the following resources:

 - Basic understanding of [Docker UCP](https://docs.docker.com/ucp)
 - Basic understanding of [Docker Swarm](https://docs.docker.com/swarm)